 Downtown Dallas has many locations reflecting both Dallas and Human History.
-It is a history that continues to expand as brutal public events, forgotten in history, and are now being acknowledged.
-This post is about 4 places downtown: developed, being developed, and yet to be developed.
+It is a history that continues to expand as brutal public events, forgotten in history, are now being explored and acknowledged.
+This post is about 4 places downtown.
+They are in all stages: developed, being developed, and yet to be developed.
 They are all within easy walking distance.
 They are numbered on the satellite view image below.
+They reflect us!

-There is no memorial to Jane Elkins anywhere, not even in the city where she died.
-One is needed to reflect her suffering and that of the many thousands sexually abused in slavery.
+There is no memorial to Jane Elkins anywhere.
+One is needed to reflect her suffering and the many thousands of those sexually abused in slavery.
 The public needs to know the horror of slavery, the reason why Confederate statues to those who wanted to keep slavery had to be taken out of places of respect, but not out of our history.
 Museums must now struggle with how to most accurately tell this history.

 Location # 4 below is the Dallas Holocaust and Human Rights Museum that is now under construction and will be opened 9-17-2019.
 It is a powerful addition to Dallas and hopefully will reflect on all Human Rights History, including that history reflected at locations 1 and 2 on this list, as yet still unreflected in the publicly acknowledged history in Dallas with public monuments.